-- A. Throughout the term of the medical cannabis dispensary permit, each permittee shall not violate this chapter and shall comply with the following standard conditions: - 1.
-It shall be a violation of this chapter for a dispensary to deliver, distribute, provide or allow to be provided cannabis to any person except those persons who are primary caregivers, or qualified patients or persons with an identification card, as defined by California Health and Safety Code section 11362.7, who are in possession of an identification card which is in compliance with the regulations established by the California Department of Health or health care services agency or have a verifiable written recommendation from a licensed physician for medical cannabis.
-All distribution dispensing that does not strictly comply with Sections 19300, et seq., Section 11362.5 of the California Health and Safety Code, -associated state regulations and the terms of
+- A. Throughout the term of the medical cannabis dispensary permit, each permittee shall not violate this chapter, shall comply with the following standard conditions and shall not allow or tolerate violations of these standard conditions to occur at the dispensary: - 1.
+It shall be a violation of this chapter for a dispensary to deliver, distribute, provide or allow to be provided cannabis to any person except those persons who are primary caregivers, qualified patients or persons with an identification card, as defined by California Health and Safety Code section 11362.7.
+All dispensing that does not comply with the provisions of Sections 26000, et seq., of the Business and Professions Code applicable to medical operations, associated state regulations and the terms of the